XPilot/ByteArray.js/README.md

 **As of 9 April, I added an advanced example of a serializer to write raw data. rawByteArray is currently still in development and almost finished.
 The current status: little-endian int & little-endian uint to be done.**

+**As of 10 April, I updated RawByteArray, where reading little-endian integers isn't added yet.**

 - Properties
 - Standalone methods
 - Reading methods